 Awhile back, I made a Numbered Dinosaur Popsicle Stick Puzzle that was a big hit with my toddler (as well as with the readers of this blog).
 I thought it would be fun to make him more using images of cartoon characters.
 I made the Mickey Mouse Puzzle you see above as a party favor for his Mickey Mouse Birthday Party (post coming soon) and made the rest as a fun, frugal stocking stuffer.
-You can see my tutorial HERE.

 What he learns from these puzzles:

-4 x 6 image
+- 4 x 6 image

-Paintbrush (I used a foam brush to speed things up)
+- Paintbrush (I used a foam brush to speed things up)

-razor for cutting (exacto knife)
+- razor for cutting (exacto knife)

-Paint or markers (for writing the numbers)
+- Paint or markers (for writing the numbers)

-Tutorial for How to Make Numbered Popsicle Stick Puzzles
+Tutorial for How to Make Numbered Popsicle Stick Puzzles.

-Here are all the Numbered Popsicle Stick Puzzles I made for my son’s Christmas Stocking:
+Here are all the cartoon themed popsicle stick puzzles I made for my son’s Christmas Stocking:

 Here are some Bible-inspired Popsicle Stick Puzzles that a reader made.
 She made them to take to church as a quiet, mess-free distraction for her girls ~ Thanks Laura!